 Ruth is a nurse entrepreneur and independent health care consultant.
 She is currently the chief executive of Goal Mind with a career in nursing, midwifery and health visiting spanning 24 years.
 A parenting expert, Ruth is the author of Tune In To Your Baby: Because babies don’t come with an instruction manual.
 Ruth is a Queen’s Nurse and Fellow of The Institute of Health Visiting.
 She was awarded a Fellowship of The Royal College of Nursing in May 2017.
 Ruth is a recipient of several national healthcare and business awards.
 She is a regular columnist and has published several feature articles in numerous national nursing and healthcare journals.

 Sarah oversees the content of the Nursing Standard journal and its social media output.
 Sarah began her career at a local paper in Pendle, Lancashire before moving to Cambridge to work at the Cambridge Evening News.
 It was while working at London’s Ham&High newspaper that her interest began in health reporting.
-She has worked at Nursing Standard since 2002 working her way up from reporter to news editor.
+She has worked at Nursing Standard since 2002 working her way up from reporter to news editor, and now deputy editor.
 She also had a stint as editor of RCNi’s Cancer Nursing Practice and Nursing Older People.

 Editor of Emergency Nurse, RCNi